Updated June 2023

 The whole process took about 15 minutes, but I did this on my own.
 You might want to gather your team and/or advisers to complete a What-Why-How for each member together.
 Use the organizer to take notes, then pull the most relevant Whys and Hows to use in the narrative.

 - Add story-telling to the management team section to create meaningful context for investors.

-- Use the What-Why-How to build out your bios.
-(Download a blank organizer.)
+- Use the Position-Rationale-Proof to build out your bios.
+Download the how-to deck and blank organizer.